AlexDolch/Project-5-Unsupervised-Machine-Learning/README.md

 As mentioned in our learning platform we did 3 notebooks, the first doing the "data preperation", outputting .csv files for the variously-scaled datasets.
 These get loaded in "cluster exploration", transformed und clustered and later sampled in the "Modelling" notebook, mostly manually for now.
 Can do a lot of iterative exploring in the 2nd notebook, as well as way more plots on the different relations between columns.
+Added a "Dump Folder" to keep a bit track of what my colleagues did as well ;)